keithbsmiley-other/emilysite/_posts/2021-4-14-spine-mobility-and-the-autonomic-nervous-system.md

 [^2]:	If you don’t know what a tensegrity (tense-egg-grity) model is, look it up.
 Chances are you’ve seen one at least in passing.
 Check them out.
 They’re very cool.

 [^3]:	Couple of things:
-	1. It’s true, multitasking can be up to 40% less efficient.
+	A. It’s true, multitasking can be up to 40% less efficient.

 	Cherry, Kendra.
 “The Cognitive and Productive Costs of Multitasking.”
 Verywell Mind, 26 Mar.
 2020, [https://www.verywellmind.com/multitasking-2795003](https://www.verywellmind.com/multitasking-2795003).

-	2. It has been scientifically proven that even though single-cell organism don’t have a nervous system, they can still learn.
+	B. It has been scientifically proven that even though single-cell organism don’t have a nervous system, they can still learn.
 The type of learning that can do is called, “habituation”.

 	CNRS.
 “A Single-Celled Organism Capable of Learning.”
 ScienceDaily, ScienceDaily, 27 Apr.
 2016, [http://www.sciencedaily.com/releases/2016/04/160427081533.htm](http://www.sciencedaily.com/releases/2016/04/160427081533.htm).